mizuki-nana/coreVM/docs/source/design.rst

 -----------------

 One component that directly relates to the :ref:`memory-management` layer is the object management layer.
-At its core, it is consisted of a heap that stores objects from memories allocated from the memory layer.
-Objects in coreVM are referred as *dynamic objects*.
-Their properties can be changed dynamically, and their modeling provides the flexibility for language developers to incorporate their custom object abstractions and meta-programming features.
+At its core, it is consisted of a heap that manages objects from memories allocated from the memory layer.
+Objects in coreVM are referred as *dynamic objects*, as their properties can be changed dynamically, and coreVM does not specify any object model by default.
+This design provides the flexibility for language developers to incorporate custom object abstractions and meta-programming features.

 Dynamic object can also reference native types.
 For example, one may implement boxed integers in a programming language as dynamic objects that each holds an